 Follow Google’s own quality guidelines

-Google have a handy list of quality guidelines that all businesses participating should adhere to.
+Google has a handy list of quality guidelines that all businesses participating should adhere to.
 Ensuring you are consistent with your business name, address format and more.

 Include all your business details